evilmartians/caddy_rails/README.md

 ```

 ### Command Line Arguments
-- `--target-port`: The port that your server should run on.
-ProxyRunner will set the PORT environment variable to this value.
+- `--target-port`: The port that your server should run on.  caddy-server will set this value to the PORT environment variable.
 Default: `3000`.
 - `--http-port`: The port to listen on for HTTP traffic.
 Default: `80`.
 - `--https-port`: The port to listen on for HTTPS traffic.
 Default: `443`.
 - `-l, --listen`: The address to which to bind the listener.
 Default: `localhost`.
 - `--ssl-domain`: The domain name to use for SSL provisioning.
-If not set, SSL will be disabled. (in progress)
+If not set, SSL will be disabled.
 - `-v, --debug`: Enable verbose debug logs.
 - `--access-log`: Enable the access log.
 Default: `true`.
-- `--no-compress`: Disable Brotli, Zstandard and Gzip compression
+- `--no-compress`: Disable Zstandard and Gzip compression
 - `--http-idle-timeout`: The maximum time a client can be idle before the connection is closed.
 Default: `60s`.
 - `--http-read-timeout`: The maximum time a client can take to send the request headers.
 Default: `30s`.
 - `--http-write-timeout`: The maximum time during which the client must read the response.
 Default: `30s`.